 4 The Miscellaneous Regulations (Validation) Act 1985 applied to these regulations.
 It deems the regulations not to have ceased to have effect as a result of the failure to comply with section 42(1) of the Interpretation Act 1984, subject to their being laid before the Legislative Assembly.
 The Interpretation Act 1984 s.
 42(2) then applied as if the words “or if any regulations are not laid before both Houses of Parliament in accordance with subsection (1)” had been omitted.

 5 The commencement date referred to in r.
 2 was before the date of gazettal.

-6 On the date as at which this compilation was prepared, the Cremation Amendment Regulations 2010 r.
-3 and 4 had not come into operation.
-They read as follows:

-3. Regulations amended

-These regulations amend the Cremation Regulations 1954.

-4. Appendix “B” amended

-In Appendix “B”:

-(a) delete “34.10” and insert:

-62.00

-(b) delete “57.20” and insert:

-94.00